Great Visual Studio Integration - Another of the Many Reasons to Upgrade to SpecFlow 1.9

 Screen Shot 2012-08-09 at 20.53.30

-Marcus picks to go with Pascal-cased methods without regular expressions… “Just as I started to pick that up…” he thinks but is also happy that the option exists.
+Marcus opts for Pascal-cased methods without regular expressions… “Just as I started to pick that up…” he thinks but is also happy that the option exists.

-He choses to copy the methods to the clipboard and simply paste the method stubs into the existing class.
+He chooses to copy the methods to the clipboard and simply pastes the method stubs into the existing class.

-Looking back over his work one final thing strikes him… “Look all the variables are italics and grey, nice!
-Huh – haven seen that before.”
+Looking back over his work, one final thing strikes him… “Look, all the variables are italics and grey, nice!
+Huh – haven’t seen that before.”

 Screen Shot 2012-08-09 at 21.07.17

 “I’m sure happy that I have such a great tool to help me out.
-Makes my work both easy and fun.”
+It makes my work both easy and fun.”

 Twitter, Facebook